tippfehlr/composehook/README.md

 I suggest using a reverse proxy to expose the webhook to the internet.
 I use [caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy).

-Unfortunately, composehook can’t update itself as docker containers can’t restart themselves.
+Unfortunately composehook can’t update itself as docker containers can’t restart themselves.
 If you know a solution, please open an issue.